mikel-jason/dhbw-ai-leap-motion-classification/README.md

 *(not implemented)* \
 This is similar to the horizontal counter-movement, because a short spread of the thumbs matches shooting in-game.
 Here, there is no counter-movement, but the same movement pattern at least twice.
 In data, this means a FSE for the path *No movement -> open -> close -> open -> close* since the data gives the angle between thumb and palm.

 It is important to note, that this cannot be directly linked to the single value of the thumb's angle.
 If there's a hand spread, the thumb spreads, too.
-This target movement points tn only spreading the thumb, so this has to be observed and thumb spreads due to hand spreads have to be mitigated.
+This target movement points to only spreading the thumb, so this has to be observed and thumb spreads due to hand spreads have to be mitigated.

 ### Approach for spreading all fingers / the hand
 *(not implemented)* \
 Respecting the explained issue of distinguishing spreading a thumb and all fingers, this equals the variation of height logic.
 Spreading the hand represents a spasm.
 Therefore, a quickly increasing angle (just like the height) can be used as criteria.

 ### Time domain and FPS
 For a more intuitive way calibrate, frame numbers shall be transformed to the time domain.
-This is done using a *frames per second* constant.
-This is set in [application.yml](./src/main/resources/application.yml).
+This is done using a *frames per second* constant which is set in the [application.yml](./src/main/resources/application.yml).

 From the given example data and the description that each measurement is as least 1 minute long, the FPS rate is assumed to be 50.